JakubWorek/introduction_to_computer_science_course/README.md

 # WDI-2022-2023
-A repository with programs written on the WDI
+A repository with programs written on WDI